About the Program

 Courses & Requirements

 Field practicum is an integral and essential component of the curriculum.
 Students are required to complete at least 450 hours of supervised social work practice in an approved agency.
 Through their field practicum, students refine their professional social work skills and integrate course content with on-the-job experience.
-One option is a FIELD PRACTICUM focusing on social problems and direct service.

 Cost & Financial Aid